wayfair-archive/tungstenjs/readme.md

 **View Events**: Inputting an event name in the text field in this section will add an ad hoc event listener for that event on the selected view which, when triggered, will print a stack trace of the event in the main console.

-**Time Travel**: This section has controls for rewinding and replaying the state the selected view's model over time.
+**Time Travel**: This section has controls for rewinding and replaying the state of the selected view's model over time.

 **Model**: This section lists the `debugName` of the selected view's model which links to the model in the data panel.
 If present, it will also list the `collectionCid` and `parentProp` of the view's model.